ZTX-100/Mutimedia-Project/README.md

 This project was written by C/C++.

-Coding, Quantization, Image Processing & Compression are included in this project.
+Coding, QMCoder, Quantization, Image Processing & Compression are included in this project.